jlengrand/project_euler/README.markdown

 54 - How many hands does Player 1 win in radndom hands of Poker? - < 1 sec <br />
 55 - How many Lychrel numbers are there below ten-thousand? - < 1 sec <br />
 56 - Considering natural numbers of the form, a^b, finding the maximum digital sum. > 3 sec <br />
+59 - Decrypt XOR ASCII - 23.4s<br />
 67 - Using an efficient algorithm find the maximal sum in the triangle? - 0.027 <br />

 ## In progress:

 47 - Find the first four consecutive integers to have four distinct primes factors. <br />
+57 - How many fractions contain a numerator with more digits than denominator? <br />
+58 - What is the side length of the square spiral for which the ratio of primes along both diagonals first falls below 10%? <br />
 97 - Find the last ten digits of the non-Mersenne prime: 28433 � 2^7830457 + 1. <br />

 ## Contact